Schools are closing across England after a third national lockdown was introduced due to soaring coronavirus infections.

-Military personnel, Ministry of Defence (MOD) civilian staff and contractors are among those on the list.
+Military personnel, Ministry of Defence (MOD) civilian staff and contractors are among those on the critical workers list.

-The full list of key workers is below:
+The full list of critical workers is below:

 Health and social care